-MoDOT uses thousands of computer devices to get work completed from thousands of locations around the state.
+MoDOT uses thousands of computer devices to get its work completed from thousands of locations around the state.
 Keeping those computers safe from outside computer threats is a 24-hour job using the latest security measures.
 Still, it's a responsibility all department computer users must share.

-During the fiscal year 2018, MoDOT ranked 15th compared to all other state agencies in terms of cybersecurity incidents per employee.
-MoDOT's total of 36 cybersecurity incidents equated to a rate of .0071 incidents per employee.
-This is an increase from the last reporting period.
-Incidents included infected phishing emails, fake anti-virus exploits, an infected weather radar site and other targeted technology exploits.
+During the year ending March 30, 2018, MoDOT ranked 13th compared to all other state agencies in terms of cybersecurity incidents per employee.
+MoDOT's total of 31 cybersecurity incidents equated to a rate of .0061 incidents per employee.
+This is a decrease from the last reporting period.
+Incidents included an infected document download, web browsing drive-by events, infected site on a Google search and other targeted technology exploits.